KeyingLu/Rhesus-macaque-brain/README.md

 This is the readme file.

 This repository contains the code for the literature "Transcriptomic and open chromatin atlas of high-resolution anatomical regions in the rhesus macaque brain".
-All code was written in the R or python programming language.
+All code was written in the R programming language.

 The following description is the detail information for each file and folder.